playtime-1967/goland/grain/doc.md

 v, ok := <-ch

 Only the sender should close a channel, never the receiver.
 Sending on a closed channel will cause a panic.

+# %6s
+format a string with a minimum width of 6 characters, right-aligned by default.

+# mutual exclusion
+channels are great for communication among goroutines.
+But what if we don't need communication?
+What if we just want to make sure only one goroutine can access a variable at a time to avoid conflicts?
+Go's standard library provides mutual exclusion with sync.Mutex and its two methods:
+Lock, Unlock